Fixing America In 500 Words Or

-DISCIPLE: Simply means “follower” in Greek.
-It has no special religious connotation or significance, other than one might contend to follow Jesus is both a significant and important choice.
-The word
+DISCIPLE: Greek "mathetai"; Simply means “follower”.
+It has no special religious connotation or significance, other than one might contend that to follow Jesus is both a significant and important

-disciple in Greek can be used in reference to a follower of anybody, from Karl Marx and Charles Darwin, to Ayn Rand and Donald Trump to any Tom, Dick or Jane on Twitter (who are most likely no worse of a choice to
+choice.
+The word in Greek can be used in reference to a follower of anybody, from Karl Marx and Charles Darwin, to Ayn Rand and Donald Trump to any Tom, Dick or Jane on Twitter (who would be most likely no worse of

-follow).
-When the New Testament uses the word “disciple”, it is simply referring to the followers of Jesus and thus, the word should be correctly translated into English as “follower” rather than disciple.
-Doing
+a choice to follow).
+When the New Testament uses the word “disciple”, it is simply referring to the followers of Jesus and thus, the word should be correctly translated into English as “follower” rather than

 DOCTRINE: Simply means “teaching” or “instruction” in Greek.
 The Greek “doctrine” has no special religious connotation or significance.
 For example, “sound doctrine” is correctly translated